 The exploding growth of social media has significantly changed the way people communicate at home and at work.
-Social media applications include sites such as LinkedIn, Facebook, Google+, Pinterest, Tumblr, Wikipedia, YouTube, Twitter, Yelp, Flickr, Second Life, Yahoo groups, Wordpress and ZoomInfo.
-Not only have social media changed the way we communicate, but these applications present great opportunities for businesses in the areas of public relations, internal and external communications, recruiting, organizational learning and collaboration, and more.
-See, Put Social Media to Work for You.
+Social media applications include sites such as LinkedIn, Facebook, Google+, Pinterest, Tumblr, Wikipedia, YouTube, Twitter, Yelp, Flickr, Snapchat, Instagram, Second Life, WordPress and ZoomInfo.
+Not only has social media changed the way we communicate, but these applications present great opportunities for businesses in the areas of public relations, internal and external communications, recruiting, organizational learning and collaboration, and more.
+See Using Social Media to Find, Manage Talent.

 This article discusses frequently used business applications for social media, including recruiting, building employee engagement and communication, strategic real-time listening tools for business intelligence, and expanding learning opportunities among employees.
 Another vital application of social media by employers is as a knowledge-sharing platform, with employees at all levels using blogs, microblogs (similar to Twitter), expert directories and communities of practice.
 These tools and groups turn social media into collaborative tools to improve work product and workflow.

 Also presented are the potential issues created when employees use their personal social media accounts while at the office, possibly affecting productivity, data security and network security.
-“Friending” and other contact among employees on social media can open the employer to possible legal issues, also reviewed in the article.
-Even the social media use policies that employers write to help control use can present more legal questions.
+"Friending" and other contact among employees on social media can open the employer to possible legal issues.
+Even the social media use policies that employers write to help control use can pose legal issues if poorly written or administered.
 HR in many organizations is taking the lead in developing, communicating and enforcing social media policies and on keeping tabs on the changing legal landscape of social media.

 Social media are information-based tools and technologies used to share information and facilitate communications with internal and external audiences.
 Well-known examples of social media platforms are Facebook, Twitter and LinkedIn, but social media can take many different forms.